Voluntary Resignation and Readmission

 Upon completing the CLEs and the reinstatement course or passing the Washington Bar examination, the former member must pay the license fees and assessments and complete and submit all required licensing forms for the year in which the member will be reinstated.

-A voluntarily resigned former member seeking readmission through reciprocal admission pursuant to APR 18 must comply with all requirements for filing such application and for admission upon approval of such application.
-Years since resigning do not apply to those seeking readmission through reciprocity.
+A voluntarily resigned former member seeking readmission through admission by motion pursuant to APR 3(c) must comply with all requirements for filing such application and for admission upon approval of such application.
+Years since resigning do not apply to those seeking readmission through admission by motion.

 All applications for reinstatement after disbarment shall be subject to character and fitness review pursuant to the provisions of APR 25.
 Applicants seeking readmission after disbarment must file a petition for readmission and otherwise comply with the requirements of the Admission to Practice Rules relating to readmission after disbarment.
 If the petition is granted and readmission is recommended, the petitioner must take and pass the Washington Bar examination and comply with all other admission and licensing requirements for the year in which the petitioner is reinstated.